 With the recent transfer window in January 2018, loads of transfers have occurred across the various teams and countries.
 So now that the window has closed, on the 31st of January, let us take a look at the changes to the Hull FC line up.

-The new and existing players make for an exciting season, so mark your calendar for the match dates and keep yourself occupied in-between by playing on some online blackjack Canada has on offer.
+The new and existing players make for an exciting season, so mark your calendar for the match dates.

 The new edition is on loan from Liverpool for the rest of this season, and is tipped to add a lot of extra flair to Nigel Adkins squad.

 The young winger was the Tigers second recruit on the last day of the transfer period, and Wilson has declared his delight and interest in the transfer to Hull.

 Though he is only 20 years old, Wilson worked his way through the Liverpool Academy, to make his debut last season as a substitute for Anfield.

 Wilson has been a regular in the under 21 squad, for Wales but also played for them against Belgium at just 16 years old.
 Wilson also has signed a long term deal with the Anfield club, so he will be looking to impress Liverpool boss Jurgen Klopp by assisting Hull in their Championship battles.

 Touted as one of football’s hottest up and coming young players, Henry Wilson will be watched closely by fans, fellow players and especially club owners.

 The signing of MacDonald for an undisclosed fee from Barnsley was completed on the 31st of January, with MacDonald agreeing to a tow and half year deal, with a possible one year extension option.